icecube/icetray-public/cmake/resources/docs/tarball.rst

 Some grids (e.g. OpenScienceGrid) support distribution of software via CVMFS, which obviates much of the need for tarballs of standard metaprojects.
-When the neded arises for custom metaprojects, however, their tarballs can omit the libraries already in the CVMFS repository.
+When the needed arises for custom metaprojects, however, their tarballs can omit the libraries already in the CVMFS repository.
 To build a lightweight tarball, set the :data:`INSTALL_TOOL_LIBS` option to OFF at configure.
 RPATH entries will not be stripped from the installed libraries.